-NetZero launches 4G mobile broadband service, includes free plan optionAlex Wagner - Senior News Editor
+NetZero launches 4G mobile broadband service, includes free plan optionAlex Wagner - Deputy Managing Editor, News Desk

 NetZero began life offering free Internet access in exchange for displaying ads to its users while they browsed the Web, and now the company has begun offering 4G mobile broadband service.
 NetZero 4G Mobile Broadband utilizes Clearwire's WiMAX network with coverage in over 80 cities nationwide, including the likes of New York City, Chicago and Los Angeles, and pricing starts at the low, low price of free.
 Yep, just like when NetZero offered dial-up Internet service for free, it's also got a free mobile broadband plan.
 What's the catch?
 Customers on the free plan are limited to 200MB per month, the free option can only be used for up to one year, and if you switch from the free plan to a paid tier, you can switch back to the free plan.
 Here's how NetZero's full list of plans breaks down:

 - Free: 200MB per month, expires after one year